cesar-rgon/desktop-app-installer/README.md

 │   ├── applicationList.linuxmint
 │   ├── applicationList.lmde
 │   └── applicationList.ubuntu
+│
-├── common                  It contains common functions and variables used by installation scripts │   ├── commonFunctions.sh
+├── common                  It contains common functions, common variables and commands used by installation scripts │   ├── commonFunctions.sh
 │   ├── commonVariables.sh
+│   ├── installapp.sh
+│   └── menuFunctions.sh
+│
+├── etc                     It contains config files used by some subscripts and version number of main installation script │   ├── systemd.service
-│   ├── menuFunctions.sh
+│   ├── version
 │   └── *
 │
+├── eula                    It contains files to avoid questions to accept applications terms of use during installation's process
+│   ├── template-eula
-├── etc                     It contains some config files used by some subscripts │   └── *
+│   └── *
 │
+├── icons                   It contains a sets of application icons used by subscripts │   ├── *
+│   └── installer/*         It contains a set of icons used by installation script │
+├── installer.sh            File to start main installation script │
-├── eula                    It contains files who set parameters to skip questions during installation's process │   ├── template-eula
+├── languages               It contains language translation files used by installation scripts │   ├── en.properties
+│   ├── es.properties
 │   └── *
 │
-├── icons                   It contains sets of application icons used by subscripts │   ├── *
-│   └── installer           It contains icons used by installation scripts │       └── *
-├── installer.sh
-│
-├── languages               It contains language translations used by installation scripts │   ├── en.properties
-│   └── es.properties
-│
 ├── non-repository-apps     It contains subscripts to install non-repository applications │   ├── template-non-repo-app.sh
 │   ├── *                   Subscripts used on any linux system
-│   ├── debian              Subscripts only used on a Debian system │   │   └── *
-│   ├── linuxmint           Subscripts only used on a Linux Mint system │   │   └── *
-│   ├── lmde                Subscripts only used on a LMDE system │   │   └── *
-│   └── ubuntu              Subscripts only used on an Ubuntu system │       └── *
+│   ├── debian/*            Subscripts only used on a Debian system │   ├── linuxmint/*         Subscripts only used on a Linux Mint system │   ├── lmde/*              Subscripts only used on a LMDE system │   └── ubuntu/*            Subscripts only used on an Ubuntu system │
-│
 ├── post-installation       It contains subscripts to setup applications after installation │   ├── template-post-installation.sh
 │   ├── *                   Subscripts used on any linux system
-│   ├── debian              Subscripts only used on a Debian system │   │   └── *
-│   ├── linuxmint           Subscripts only used on a Linux Mint system │   │   └── *
-│   ├── lmde                Subscripts only used on a LMDE system │   │   └── *
-│   └── ubuntu              Subscripts only used on an Ubuntu system │       └── *
+│   ├── debian/*            Subscripts only used on a Debian system │   ├── linuxmint/*         Subscripts only used on a Linux Mint system │   ├── lmde/*              Subscripts only used on a LMDE system │   └── ubuntu/*            Subscripts only used on an Ubuntu system │
-│
 ├── pre-installation       It contains subscripts to prepare the installation of some applications │   ├── template-pre-installation.sh
 │   ├── *                   Subscripts used on any linux system
-│   ├── debian              Subscripts only used on a Debian system │   │   └── *
-│   ├── linuxmint           Subscripts only used on a Linux Mint system │   │   └── *
-│   ├── lmde                Subscripts only used on a LMDE system │   │   └── *
-│   └── ubuntu              Subscripts only used on an Ubuntu system │       └── *
+│   ├── debian/*            Subscripts only used on a Debian system │   ├── linuxmint/*         Subscripts only used on a Linux Mint system │   ├── lmde/*              Subscripts only used on a LMDE system │   └── ubuntu/*            Subscripts only used on an Ubuntu system │
-├── README.md
-│
 ├── scripts                 It contains one installation script per application │   ├── template-script.sh